ysgorin/timestamping_logger/README.md

 # Timestamping Logger

-A tiny Python example showing a decorator that prints a timestamp and the function name whenever the function runs.
+Simple Python examples of adding timestamps to function calls using:
+- a decorator function
+- a decorator class

 ## Requirements
 - Python 3.x